Rashed Chowdhury: Asylum and trial

-Chowdhury applied for political asylum in the United States in 1996 and was granted asylum in 2004.
+Chowdhury applied for political asylum in the United States in 1996 and was granted it in 2004.
 His asylum status was upheld by the Board of Immigration Appeals in 2006.

-While in the United States, he was tried in absentia for his participation in the assassination and the Bangladesh High Court sentenced him and eleven other people to death.
-On 19 November 2009, Bangladesh Supreme Court upheld the High Court verdict.
-His conviction was based on the confessions of a co-defendant who alleged that Chowdhury was involved in the attack and assassination of Abdur Rab Serniabat.
+While in the United States, he was tried in Bangladesh in absentia for his participation in the August 15 killings and the Bangladesh High Court sentenced him and eleven other people to death.
+On 19 November 2009, the Bangladesh Supreme Court upheld the High Court verdict.
+His conviction was based on the confessions of a co-defendant who alleged that Chowdhury was involved in the attack and assassination of Serniabat.
 According to the United States asylum proceedings, the witness later recanted their statement, saying they were tortured before signing the paper they never read.

-In the following years, Bangladesh officials have request the extradition of Chowdhury multiple times.
-In 2020, United States Attorney General William Barr has reopened the case, a move Chowdhury's attorneys have described as a favour to Bangladesh.
+In the following years, Bangladesh officials have requested the extradition of Chowdhury multiple times.
+In 2020, United States Attorney General William Barr reopened the case, a move Chowdhury's attorneys have described as a favour to Bangladesh.